If you struggle with inflamed gums, stale breath, or bad teeth, join the club.

 Painful dental problems are now common - even if you don't eat too much sugar or skimp on hygiene.
 Nice for dentists, rough for you and me.

-In fact, bad bacteria and toxic dental work in your mouth are often a hidden cause of ongoing unexplained disease and suffering.
+Bad bacteria and toxic dental work in your mouth are often a hidden cause of ongoing unexplained disease.

 Detoxifying your teeth, gums, and dental work is a hugely important step in cleansing your body.
 Because until you take the trash out, toxic exposures in your mouth will circulate to other organs and tissues 24/7.

 In fact, some illness is nothing more than the natural consequence of very unnatural conditions in the mouth.

 Mercury amalgam fillings, for example, emit poisonous vapors all day long.
 Breathing these vapors forces your body to sequester bits of hazardous mercury elsewhere, often in your brain, heart, and central nervous system.

 Bacteria securely housed in root canal teeth or cavitations daily attack not only your mouth but also travel through your blood stream, weakening your immune system and making you sick.